kryali/CourseOverflow/README.md

+#CourseOverflow
-#CourseOverflow is bringing newsreader clients into the new era of the web
+###bringing newsreader clients into the new era of the web

 It's a branch of html4nntp with a custom API and extended featureset